rusfort/GeoPro/README.md

 You can easily hide or delete objects in GeoPro.

-To hide objects select them by clicking and then press "Hide selected objects" or Ctrl+H. You can always show all hidden object by clicking on eponymous toolbar button or Ctrl+Shift+H.
+To hide objects select them by clicking and then press "Hide selected objects" or Ctrl+H. You can always show all hidden objects by clicking on eponymous toolbar button or Ctrl+Shift+H.

 To delete objects select them by clicking and then press Delete on the keyboard (or in Menu -> "Edit").
 You can delete all objects by "Clear all" button or Ctrl+Delete (You have to confirm clearing all).
 Notice: deleting the object with some child objects causes child objects deletion!